 - maintain a personal file of your records and reports.

 Students who are seeking services from the College of the Holy Cross on the basis of a learning disability are required to submit documentation to verify eligibility under Section 504 of the Vocational Rehabilitation Act of 1973.

 The following guidelines are provided in the interest of assuring that evaluation reports are appropriate to documentation eligibility.
-The Director of Disability Services is available to consult with diagnosticians regarding any of these guidelines.
+The Director of Accessibility Services is available to consult with diagnosticians regarding any of these guidelines.

 When selecting a battery of tests, it is critical to consider the technical adequacy of instruments including their reliability, validity and standardization on an appropriate norm group.
 The professional judgment of an evaluator in choosing tests is important.
 Testing must be comprehensive.
 It is not acceptable to administer only one test for the purpose of diagnosis.
 Minimally, domains to be addressed must include (but are not limited to) aptitude, academic achievement, and information processing.

 The following list is provided as a helpful resource, but it is not intended to be definitive or exhaustive.

 - Wechsler Adult Intelligence Scale - III (WAIS-III)

 - Woodcock-Johnson Psychoeducational Battery - Revised: Tests of Cognitive Ability

 - Stanford-Binet Intelligence Scale (4th ed.)

 The Slosson Intelligence Test - Revised and the Kaufman Brief Intelligence Test are primarily screening devices that are not comprehensive enough to provide the kinds of information necessary to make accommodation decisions.